material-motion/indefinite-observable-js/README.md

   }
 );

-// Call subscribe with an argument named next to receive values dispatched by
+// To receive the values dispatched by an observable, pass an observer to its
-// the observable.
+// subscribe method.
+An observer is just an object with a next method.
 //
 // subscribe returns a unsubscribe function.
 Call that when you no longer want
 // to receive dispatches from the observable.